ericDeCourcy/FUSE-stableswap/README.md

 }
 ```

 Replace `<your private key here>` with the private key for an account holding FUSE tokens.
 This can be obtained from metamask, or most other wallets.
 Be sure not to include a `0x` prefix, and be sure to keep the `"double quotes"` around your private key.
+And of course, don't disclose this to anyone, because it's the private key to your account.

 Once this is done, run `npx hardhat run scripts/test-deployed-pool.js --network fuse`.
 This will take a while.
 It will send transactions from your account to interact with the deployed pool.